tadashiK/tadashiK.github.io/_posts/2025-02-13-alignment.md

   - LLM
 ---

-Reinforcement Learning from Human Feedback (RLHF) is intensively studied now.
+The goal of Reinforcement Learning from Human Feedback (RLHF) is aligning LLMs with human expectation.
+This post explains some of its basics.